Hey there! If you’re sitting on the sidelines wondering when to jump back into real estate investing, this one’s for you.

 This creates more competition from regular homebuyers, which means higher prices over time.
 But it also means more liquidity and opportunities.

 I tell my investors to erase the border.
+Explore mortgage financing for Canadians investing in the USA and learn why Why Canadian Investors Are Buying US Rental Properties.
 Look at a property in Toronto versus one in Detroit.
 Which gives you better returns?
 That’s your answer.

 Some people love Trump, some hate him.
 I don’t care.
 I care about your bank account and your returns.
 Politics don’t pay your mortgage - cash flow does.